Twelve Standard Sub-traits

 The four factors of a DISC analysis provide a useful way of summarising a profile.
 For a full interpretation of a profile shape, DISC provides a useful technique for quickly extracting even more sophisticated information from a graph.
 This technique is known as 'sub-trait analysis'.

 'Sub-traits' describe the relationships between different pairs of factors within a single profile graph.
 Because there are twelve possible pairs of DISC factors (D and I, D and S, D and C, and so on), there are twelve corresponding sub-traits.
-Each of these pairs of factors is given a meaningful name to help relate it to some particular style of behaviour.
+Each of these pairs of factors is given a meaningful name to help relate it to some particular style of behavior.

 As an example, take the sub-trait 'Efficiency', which describes the relationship between Dominance and Influence.
 Sub-traits are typically described in shorthand with a slash ('/') sign, so 'D/I' (pronounced 'D over I') describes the sub-trait of Efficiency.
 In this guide, we have represented this relationship graphically, as shown in the example on the left.